Graduate international applicants

 Applications must be submitted to the Office of Admissions by the individual department or school’s deadlines as stated in the Graduate Bulletin.
 Admissions decision notification dates vary by graduate program.
 To check on the status of your application, please contact VCU’s international admissions staff at firstname.lastname@example.org or (804) 828-6016.

-If you're applying for graduate study for the fall 2022 term, please select one of the application links below:
+If you're applying for graduate study for a term in 2023 (summer or fall), please select one of the application links below: